-Future Accounting Standards to be Adopted
+Future Accounting Standard to be Adopted

-In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments.
+In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) No. 2016-13, Measurement of Credit Losses on Financial Instruments.
 ASU No. 2016-13 requires financial assets measured at amortized cost to be presented at the net amount expected to be collected, through an allowance for credit losses that is deducted from the amortized cost basis.
-The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-In November 2019, FASB deferred the effective date for adopting this guidance until 2023.
+The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
+The Company is required to adopt this guidance in 2023.
 The Company continues to evaluate the potential impact of adopting this ASU.

-2. Cash and Due from Banks
+2. Cash and Due From Banks

 The Company is required to maintain amounts on reserve with the Federal Reserve Bank.
-These reserves totaled \$1,685,000 at December 31, 2019 and \$1,797,000 at December 31, 2018.
+These reserves totaled \$0 at December 31, 2020 and \$1,685,000 at December 31, 2019.

 The Company is also required to maintain clearing balance funds on deposit with the Federal Reserve Bank.
-The required minimum clearing balance at December 31, 2019 and 2018 was \$1,109,000 and \$1,165,000, respectively.
+The required minimum clearing balance at December 31, 2020 and 2019 was \$0 and \$1,109,000, respectively.